Reducing the Potential of Concealed Damage

 There is a common statement that many carriers will say upon learning about a concealed damaged freight claim is “prove it”.
 This is why proactive and smart shippers and receivers understand the value of recording and documenting every detail of the received concealed damage.
 Doing so, will help you create a paper-trail and provide photographic or video evidence to carriers and their insurance providers.
 There are a few specific items that need to be documented in order to successfully process a concealed damaged freight claim in most cases including:

-- The packaging: When your items have been delivered damaged in a cardboard box, the recipient should always take pictures or video of the damaged boxes before opening.
+When your items have been delivered damaged in a cardboard box, the recipient should always take pictures or video of the damaged boxes before opening.
 This will prove that the packaging itself was received damaged.
-While opening, make sure to continue recording or taking photos to document any damage to products contained.
+While opening, make sure to continue recording or taking photos to document any damage to the products contained.

-The truth is that concealed damage is usually discovered by the recipient of freight and not the shipper who hires the carrier.
-As such, arguably the most important step in this list is to send a detailed set of instructions for documenting concealed damage freight to all customers who are receiving your products.
+The truth is that concealed damage is usually discovered by the recipient of freight.
+As such, arguably the most important step is to send a detailed set of instructions for documenting concealed damage freight to all customers.

 Being proactive about documenting facts about the concealed damage is the key to ensuring your concealed damage claims are processed quickly.
 Working with a professional 3PL is a great way of reducing the stress and frustration associated with concealed damage freight claims, as they will handle all communication with the carriers – and can in most cases, expedite the processing of damage.